petitapetitio/dash-with-redux/README.md

-TODO :
-- remove "result" et les TODO
-- on page load (give an id to the page layout and take children as input)

 Guidelines / remarks
-- debouncing
 - name callbacks after the event
-- compose actions
-- inconvénients : pas de toast
-- imrove consistency
-- improve the story (use case, ...)
+- ask gpt to improve the story (use case, ...)
-- remove classes like "mb-4"

 + avoid global states, allows dependency injection in each pages

 ## dash will complain about circular dependency.
 It is not.